JungleComputing/saga-implementation/doc/adaptors/XMLRPC/README.txt

   It is built on top of the Apache XMLRPC client libraries.

 Not implemented.
-  The XMLRPC adaptor is complete, exept for permissions.
+  The XMLRPC adaptor is complete, except for permissions.
   It, however, supports at most one OUT parameter.

 Using the XMLRPC adaptor.